snissn/back-goes-backwards/outline.md

   - **Gallbladder Meridian Engagement**
     - Role in facilitating lateral movement and stabilizing the hips.
   - **Unilateral Activation**
-    - Engaging the yang meridians on one side to support the lateral shift opposite to the twist direction.
+    - Engaging the Yang meridians on one side to support the lateral shift opposite to the twist direction.

 #### **15.3 Physics of Spinal Stability in Twists**